emeraldsanto/lunch-n-learns/advanced-typescript/content/conditional-types.md

 <!-- Section 1 -->
 ##### What are they?

-TypeScript provides us with a way to run condtions on types, much like the traditional ternary expressions, which are used on values.
+TypeScript provides us with a way to run conditions on types, much like the traditional ternary expressions, which are used on values.

 <!-- Section 2 -->